fred-terzi/flathier/README.md

   console.log(asciiTree);
   ```

-### Data Handling
-- `loadData(filePath)`: Load hierarchy data from the file.
-(Note: The file path is hard coded to `./.fhr.json` created during the init function to ensure a single source of truth.)
-- `saveData(filePath)`: Save hierarchy data to the file.
-(Note: The file path is hard coded to `./.fhr.json`.)
-- `setData(data)`: Set the hierarchy data only in memory.

 ### Utility Functions
 - `getLastItemOutline()`: Get the outline of the last item in the hierarchy.
 - `getLastTemplateObject()`: Get the template object for the last item in the hierarchy.

-## Template System

-Templates for new projects and items are defined in `src/fhrTemplates/fhrTemplate.json`.
-These templates are used when creating new hierarchy items and ensure consistency in structure.

 ## Contributing